Making the rules is one thing – ensuring they are followed voluntarily is another!

 Community rules and the strategies to enforce them are for the benefit of everyone in the community

 Overseeing a community presents its challenges.
 One of which is how to manage a group of residents so that they can co-exist successfully.
 A thriving community needs a basic set of rules for the benefit of owners and residents, designed to create an environment in which everyone can maximise their enjoyment of their homes and the various common areas and facilities.
-In addition, we believe community rule enforcement is a key aspect in upholding property values over the long term.
+In addition, we believe community rule enforcement is a key aspect of upholding property values over the long term.

-With time and resident turnaround, there is a regular deficit in rule awareness and so we must impart this knowledge and make it accessible.
+With time and resident turnaround, there is a regular deficit in rule awareness, and so we must impart this knowledge and make it accessible.

 Firstly, we can draft governance documentation or community rules, based on our extensive experience, and then tailor it to the specific community.

 But we don’t just set rules and leave everyone to it.
 One of our key strengths is ensuring those rules are upheld voluntarily and we have a number of strategies to do it:

 - Thoughtful signage – placed throughout our communities at key locations to help residents familiarise themselves with certain practices and common area rules.

 - Campaigns and posters – to educate residents about any rules and current issues pertinent to the community.